dapr/dapr/tests/docs/running-perf-tests.md

 ### Build and push test apps to docker hub

-Build docker images from apps and push the images to test docker hub
+Build docker images from apps and push the images to test docker hub.

 ```bash
 # build perf apps docker image under apps/